2025 State of the Nation Address (Philippines)

-The 2025 State of the Nation Address was the fourth State of the Nation Address (SONA) delivered by President Bongbong Marcos on July 28, 2025, at the Batasang Pambansa Complex.
+The 2025 State of the Nation Address was the fourth State of the Nation Address (SONA) delivered by Bongbong Marcos, the 17th president of the Philippines, on July 28, 2025, at the Batasang Pambansa Complex.

 Marcos' statements on the issue of substandard flood control projects has since been credited with foregrounding the infrastructure corruption scandal that arose in later weeks.

 Preparations

 House of Representatives Sergeant-at-Arms, retired PMGen.
 Napoleon Taas, reported during an inter-agency coordination meeting that an estimated 27,000 security and response personnel will be deployed to secure the Batasan Complex.

+It is the last SONA at which Senate President Francis Escudero and House Speaker Martin Romualdez are expected to preside on the part of the Senate and the House of Representatives, respectively.